KduJS/kdu-cli/packages/@kdujs/babel-preset-app/README.md

 The default value is `'usage'`, which adds imports to polyfills based on the usage in transpiled code.
 For example, if you use `Object.assign` in your code, the corresponding polyfill will be auto-imported if your target environment does not supports it.

+If you are building a library or web component instead of an app, you probably want to set this to `false` and let the consuming app be responsible for the polyfills.

 Note that the usage detection does not apply to your dependencies (which are excluded by `cli-plugin-babel` by default).
 If one of your dependencies need polyfills, you have a few options:

 1. **If the dependency is written in an ES version that your target environments do not support:** Add that dependency to the `transpileDependencies` option in `kdu.config.js`.
 This would enable both syntax transforms and usage-based polyfill detection for that dependency.